MileHacker Logo

 • Isla de Sacrificios

-This small island is visible from the Malecon and is part of the Veracruz Reef System.
+This small island is is visible from the Malecon and is part of the Veracruz Reef System.
 Landing is often restricted for protection.

 • Sistema Arrecifal Veracruzano National Park

-This protected marine park encompasses coral reefs and islands just off the seaboard of Veracruz.
+This marine protected park encompasses coral reefs and islands just off the seaboard of Veracruz.
 Known for marine biodiversity.

 • Marine Life Observation